Welcome to PayPal!

 Your claim will not qualify for a refund under PayPal's Buyer Protection Policy for an Item Not Received claim, if:

-- You collect the item in person, or arrange for it to be collected on your behalf, including if you use PayPal in a seller’s physical store, or
+- You collect the item in person, or arrange for it to be collected on your behalf, including if you use PayPal in a seller's physical store, except for in-person PayPal QR code for goods and services transactions; or

 - The seller has provided proof of shipment or proof of delivery.